How to invest 1 million pounds: what should you do with your money?

 If every UK resident received 1 million pounds tomorrow, financial advice would differ considerably from person to person.

-This is because each person would come into their money from a different starting point, and that starting point would be instrumental in identifying the best way to invest 1 million.
+This is because each person would come into their money from a different starting point, which would be instrumental in identifying the best way to invest 1 million.

 For example, if you’ve received a lump sum of 1 million pounds but don’t have any existing savings, you should keep some of this amount back and create an instantly accessible emergency fund for yourself.